 However, the EU is sceptical of both proposals.
 Michel Barnier, the EU’s chief Brexit negotiator, warned Britain on February 5 that trade barriers are “unavoidable” if it does anything other than stay inside the single market and customs union.
 The same day, an unnamed senior Brussels official told The Guardian that May’s "customs partnership" idea is “unrealistic”.

 A “customs partnership” or “max fac” “won’t prevent a hard border”, predicted Georgina Wright, co-ordinator of the Europe Programme at London-based think tank Chatham House, in an interview with FRANCE 24.

 “I don’t think the EU and Ireland are willing to accept either option, although they are prepared to negotiate,” Wright continued.
 “Barnier has apparently said that both options are not suitable solutions.”

 Seeing as both sides have agreed on an October 2018 deadline for a complete Brexit deal, the clock is ticking.
-“Barnier has indicated a degree of concern about the rate of progress,” John Curtice, a professor of politics at Strathclyde University, said in an interview with FRANCE 24.
+“Barnier has indicated a degree of concern about the rate of progress,” said John Curtice, a professor of politics at Strathclyde University, in an interview with FRANCE 24.
 “The EU’s approach is to say: ‘it’s up to you to make a proposal, and we’ll tell you what we think’.
 The ball is in May’s court.”